-Former Auburn standout quarterback Dameyune Craig, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last year, enters his second season as Auburn's co-offensive coordinator and wide receivers coach.
+Former Auburn standout quarterback Dameyune Craig, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last year, enters his third season as Auburn's co-offensive coordinator and wide receivers coach.
 Craig spent the three seasons prior to returning to Auburn as the quarterbacks coach and recruiting coordinator at Florida State.

 In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.
 Sophomore Sammie Coates ranked third nationally with 21.48 yards per reception, 42 catches for 902 yards and seven touchdowns.